Required Licenses

 Local Business Permits

-- Sign Permit: If you plan to display signage for your business, check local regulations to determine if a permit is required for placement and size.
+- Sign Permit: If you plan to display signage for your business, you may need to obtain a sign permit from the local authorities.